 - Inattention to results: In teams that lack accountability, individuals will prioritize themselves over the team.
 Being clear on results and tying them to incentives is critical for maintaining team cohesion.

 Achieving the discipline necessary to foster this type of culture is a persistent challenge for leaders.
-Business writer Anne Loeher found 93% of employees don’t really understand what their organization is trying to accomplish.
-Additionally 80% of people see accountability as punishing.
+Business writer Anne Loeher found that 93% of employees don’t really understand what their organization is trying to accomplish.
+Additionally, 80% of people see accountability as punishing.

 When employees can’t tell the difference between accountability and punishment, keeping the team aligned behind goals becomes near impossible.